Tree Planting Guide

 Planting Around Underground Power Equipment

-Newer developments typically have underground electric service coming from a green transformer box.
+Newer developments typically have an underground electric service coming from a green transformer box.
 Members may think this box is unattractive and want to put up a fence or plant bushes in front of the box to disguise it.
 Please follow the safety rules below before installing a fence or planting bushes near an underground transformer box.

 - Do not place a fence or bushes within 3 feet of the rear sides of the transformer